-Myth 1: “Foster children are bad and damaged beyond repair.”
+Myth 1: “Foster children are too difficult to care for.”

 This is one of the most harmful and inaccurate myths about foster care.
 Foster children are children who need a safe home and the nurturing protection of a stable adult who cares for them.
 Foster children can be confused and disorientated in their new home.
 They can act out because they don’t feel safe and being moved into care can disrupt their schooling, causing them to fall behind.
 But if they receive compassion, patience and understanding care, they can calm down, settle in and begin to thrive.
 Foster children face many unique challenges but one of the most unfair hurdles they face is the stigma society places on them.